prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Includes the namespace in which the Prometheus pod exists to the list of watched namesapces.</p>
+<p>Includes the namespace in which the Prometheus pod exists, to the list of watched namespaces.</p>
 </td>
 </tr>
 <tr>